 Free things to do in Holbox

-Just keep following the main beach road past all the hotels and keep going until you reach the end of the road.
+Just keep following the main beach road past all the hotels and keep going until you reach the end of the road, behind Las Nubes Hotel.
 Yum Balam is home to 420 bird species, crocodiles, jaguars, tapirs, monkeys, and hawksbill turtles, among others.
 It’s free to enter and offers wildlife spotting opportunities, a sense of adventure, and completely deserted beaches.

 A Mar Cafe – On the road between the main square and the beach, this small coffee shop has amazing brownies, and good coffee.
 Cappuccinos from $40 MXN.

-Holbox Beach Bars and Alcohol Prices
+Holbox Beach Bars

 A much cheaper option is to buy some beers at the local supermarket (usually around $12 MXN each) and take them to the beach with you – but remember to take all your rubbish home!

 Raices Beach Bar – My favourite beach bar on Holbox was Raices, a super chilled out reggae bar with swing seats and live music.
-Cocktails start at $75 MXN, and if you make friends with the barmen you might just get one on the house – plus they’re all absolute legends!
+Cocktails start at $130MXN, and if you spend the day on a lounger there’s a minimum spend of $350MXN.

 Alma Bar – A trendy new rooftop lounge overlooking the beach, Alma Bar has a gorgeous little swimming pool, hammocks, and heaps of laid-back style.
-Cocktails from $90 – 150 MXN, beer from $40 MXN.

 The ferry back to Chiquila runs all day with really frequent departures, as on the way over.
-From there, busses depart infrequently from opposite the Chiquila ferry port.
+From there, buses depart infrequently from opposite the Chiquila ferry port.